Muslim Brotherhood in Egypt: Division

 Members blamed President Morsi not for alienating non-members with his non-inclusive rule, but for being insufficiently revolutionary and not crushing the state institutions that would later overthrow him.
 The slogan "Our peacefulness is stronger than bullets" has been replaced by "All that is below bullets is peacefulness."
 A new body, the Administrative Office for Egyptians Abroad, clashed with the Old Guard of Ibrahim Munir, Deputy Supreme Guide Mahmoud Ghozlan and others.

 At the same time as the split, a statement titled Nidaa al-Kinana (Egypt Call) signed by 159 international MB and Egyptian Salafist Islamic scholars and endorsed by the Brotherhood was released.
 It declared the As-Sisi regime criminal and murderous and stated that the current regime was an enemy of Islam, and it was the religious duty of Muslims to "eliminate it by all legitimate means. ...
 Any leaders, judges, officers, soldiers, media figures or politicians, and anyone [else] who is definitely proved to be involved (even if only through incitement) in violating the honor of women, shedding the blood of innocents and unlawful killing – [all these] are murderers according to the shari'a, and must be punished according to the shari'a."
 (The punishment for murderers per sharia is death.)
 As of mid-2015 over 600,000 people had "endorsed" the petition.

 In June 2015, the "Revolutionary Punishment" movement celebrated six months of attacks, including the killing of 157 and wounding of 452 security personal, the destruction of 162 military cars and 53 buildings.

 As of early 2025, the MB in Egypt has been described (by Georges Fahmi) as "marked by a divided leadership and a significant loss of members".
 A dispute remains between Mahmoud Hussein, the group secretary-general, Salah Abdel Haq, the acting guide of the Brotherhood, and the General Bureau of the Brotherhood, remains.
 The youth of the Brotherhood are described as disillusioned, with many deciding to "take a step back from the organization", disappointed by the competition among leadership and failure to develop a strategy.

+More Repression

+As of early 2024, the movement's Supreme Guide, Mohamed Badie, his two deputies, Khairat Al-Shater and Mahmoud Ezzat, and thousands of cadres, parliamentary deputies and prominent members throughout Egypt who had been arrested following the overthrow of Morsi, remained in prison.

+The Turkish government, which had offered the Brotherhood "refuge and a platform" following its repression in Egypt, started to scale back its support for the group in 2022, as Turkey was suffering from an economic downturn and felt a need to repair relations with Arab countries.
+In July 2025, one of Brotherhood leaders who had been taking refuge in Turkey, Mohamed Abdel Hafiz, was arrested, allegedly for his part in planning/organizing terrorist plots in Egypt.